 The Panel recognises that pension fund investment is a technical area and the importance of spending time on training.
 The Panel has received adequate training for the decisions taken in the year, for example, for interviewing current external managers, where the Panel was supported by Mercer's advice and research information throughout the process.
-Panel members have devoted time to attend relevant and tailored training events.
+Panel members have devoted time to attend relevant and tailored training events, and supported the introduction of a formal Training Needs Analysis to be completed annually by all Panel and Board members.